Skip to content

 OwnerIndividual minionProject

-Role assignmentNone — the owning minion runs everythingPer-step roles (PM / Engineer)
+Role assignmentNone — the owning minion runs everythingPer-node roles (PM / Engineer)

 VersioningNone — always uses latest skill versionsFull version history with immutable snapshots